Asthma and hay fever

-- know the symptoms of hay fever and asthma
+- Knowing the symptoms of hay fever and asthma

-- have the right plan and medications in place to best handle your symptoms
+- Having the right plan and medications in place to best handle your symptoms

-- Check you are using your asthma and hay fever medications correctly
+- Checking you are using your asthma and hay fever medications correctly

 Before starting hay fever treatment tell your doctor or pharmacist if you have any other medical conditions, are pregnant, taking other medications, or experience nose bleeds